AnuragSChatterjee/AnuragSChatterjee/README.md

         □ Worked in AI Product/Project Management by ex-GovTech & Cyber Security Agency Of Singapore Directors in an AI & Cyber Security startup

-        □ Worked as an AI Research Engineer for Machine Learning & Computer Vision for an AI Startup focused on Construction Safety, under a Forbes 30 Under 30 Entrepreneur
+        □ Worked as an AI Research Engineer for Machine Learning & Computer Vision for an AI Startup for construction safety

 • 💼 I have prior educational and professional work experience in the following areas of expertise from my experience working in academia as a Teaching Assistant (TA) for Design Thinking in the National University Of Singapore (NUS), then in technical and business roles within deep tech & engineering startups based out of Singapore, university engineering teams, and lastly, in Global Fortune 500 MNCs based in Europe and USA: